mike632t/x11-calc/README.md

 00004:01746
 00005:00472
 ```
-This allows you to use your own ROM images with any of the simulators.
+When loading a ROM from file any gaps between the memory addresses will not
+be filled with zeros, and the existing ROM contents will be left unchanged.

+ROM files can therefore be used to load alternative version of the firmware
+for a particular model or apply a patch to the existing firmware.

 ### Known Issues

-* Keyboard shortcuts only work on Linux.
+* Keyboard shortcuts only work on Linux and NetBSD.
 * A 24 bit colour display is required.
+* For best results you need to have the X windows core fonts installed.

 ##### HP 37E